mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw the symbol for a capacitor.
 - What is capacitance?
 - What is a dielectric?
+- What is the equation for impedance of a capacitor?
+- What is the differential equation for a capacitor?
+- Does a capacitor have positive of negative reactance?
+- What is the continuity condition?
+What do inductors resist change to?
 - How does a capacitor behave when initially excited and at DC steady-state?
 - What is an inductors impedance at DC vs infinitely high frequency?
 Plot this behavior.
 - Draw a realistic circuit model for a capacitor.
 What are the parastics and where do they come from?